MicrosoftDocs/memdocs/sccm/core/plan-design/diagnostics/levels-of-diagnostic-usage-data-collection-1606.md

     -   Full and delta user synchronization statistics for Microsoft Intune

 -   **On-premises mobile device management (MDM):**

     -   Deployment success/failure statistics for on-premises MDM application deployments

     -   Count of Windows 10 bulk enrollment packages and profiles

 -   **Operating System Deployment:**

     -   Count of boot images, drivers, driver packages, multicast-enabled distribution points, PXE-enabled distribution points, and task sequences

     -   ***[New]*** Counts of task sequence step usage

+-   **Site updates:**

+    - Versions of installed Configuration Manager hotfixes

 -   **Software Updates:**

     -   Total/average number of collections that have software update deployments and the maximum/average number of updates deployed

     -   Number of automatic deployment rules tied to synchronization

     -   Number of automatic deployment rules that create new or add updates to an existing group

     -   Available and deadline deltas used in automatic deployment rules

     -   Average and maximum number of assignments per update

     -   Count of updates created and deployed with System Center Update Publisher

     -   Count of update groups and assignments

     -   Count of update packages and the maximum/minimum/average number of distribution points targeted with packages

     -   Number of update groups and minimum/maximum/average number of updates per group

     -   Number of updates and percentage of updates deployed, expired, superseded, downloaded, and containing EULAs

     -   Update scan error codes and machine count

     -   Client update evaluation and scan schedules

     -   Software update point synchronization schedule

     -   Number of automatic deployment rules with multiple deployments

     -   Configurations used for active Windows 10 servicing plans

     -   Windows 10 dashboard content versions

     -   Count of Windows 10 clients that are using Windows Update for Business

     -   Cluster patching statistics

     -   Count of deployed Office 365 updates

     -   Classifications synced by Software Update Point

     -   ***[New]*** Software update point load balancing statistics

 -   **SQL/performance data:**

     -   Count of largest database tables

     -   SQL Always-On replica information

-    -   Count of collections by type

-    -    Collection evaluation statistics (query time, assigned vs unassigned counts, counts by type, ID rollover, and rule usage)

     -  SQL change tracking retention period

--   ***[New] Site updates:***

-    -  Versions of installed Configuraton Manager hotfixes

-- ***[New]*** **Cloud Services:**
+    - ***[New]*** Discovery types, enabled and schedule (full, incremental)

-    - ***[New]*** Count of collections sync'd to OMS
+    - ***[New]*** Discovery operational statistics (count of objects found)

-    - ***[New]***  Is the OMS cloud connector enabled
+    - ***[New]*** SQL change tracking performance issues, retention period, and auto-cleanup state

-- ***[New]*** **Migration:**
+- ***[New]*** **Miscellaneous**

-    -  ***[New]***  Count of migrated objects (use of migration wizard)
+    - ***[New]*** Count of sites with WOL

 ##  <a name="bkmk_level3"></a> Level 3 - Full
 The Full level includes all data in Basic and Enhanced.
 It also includes additional information about Endpoint Protection, update compliance percentages, and software update information.
 This level can also include advanced diagnostic information like system files and memory snapshots which may include personal information that existed in memory or log files at the time of capture.